aaronspring/test_website/index.md

 ### Final

 The review grades will be ranked.
 The RPSS leaderboard will also be ranked.
 The final leaderboard will be determined from the average of both rankings.
-When two submissions have the same mean ranking, the RPSS ranking counts more.
+When two submissions have the same mean ranking, the review ranking counts more.
 The top three submissions based on the combined RPSS and expert peer-review score will receive prizes.